 For OBS Studio, the configuration is very simple: just copy the ‘SRT Caller URL‘ from the ‘Broadcast’ panel (of your Clevercast event) to the ‘Server‘ field in OBS Studio (on the ‘Stream’ tab, after selecting a ‘Custom’ service).
 You can leave the ‘Stream Key’ empty (see screenshot above).
 Some query-string arguments in the ‘SRT Caller URL’ are only necessary for option 2 (see below), but they will just be ignored.

 For vMix, enable SRT and select the ‘Caller’ type, then fill in its ‘Hostname‘ (eg “promultilang.origin01.live-srt.rambla.be”) and ‘Port‘ using the data from the ‘SRT Caller URL‘ in Clevercast.
-Also make sure to either set the correct ‘Passphrase’ and ‘Key Length’ in the vMix configuration (or remove the passphrase from Clevercast).
+Also make sure to either set the correct ‘passphrase’ in the vMix configuration (or remove the passphrase from Clevercast) and use the same ‘pbkeylen’ value as in Clevercast (default 16).
 Other query-string arguments of the ‘Caller URL’ in Clevercast may be ignored or adapted to your needs in your vMix configuration.

 Dual language broadcasts